 On January 28, 2020, a joint venture in which the Company has a 55% interest commenced development of the first phase of its Platform 16 project located in San Jose, California.
 Platform 16 consists of a parcel of land totaling approximately 5.6 acres that is expected to support the development of approximately 1.1 million square feet of commercial office space.
 The first phase of the Platform 16 development project consists of an approximately 390,000 net rentable square foot Class A office building and a below-grade parking garage.
-The joint venture will pause construction activities after completing site preparation work and intends to revisit its plans once the economic impact of COVID-19 becomes clearer or economic conditions improve.
+During the third quarter of 2020, the joint venture paused construction activities after completing site preparation work and intends to revisit its plans once the economic impact of COVID-19 becomes clearer or economic conditions improve.
 On February 20, 2020, the joint venture acquired the land underlying the ground lease for a purchase price totaling approximately \$134.8 million.
-The joint venture had previously made a deposit totaling \$15.0 million, which deposit was credited against the purchase price.
+The joint venture had previously made a deposit totaling \$15.0 million, which was credited against the purchase price.

 On June 9, 2020, a joint venture in which the Company has a 20% interest refinanced with a new lender the mortgage loan collateralized by its Metropolitan Square property located in Washington, DC.
 The outstanding balance of the loan totaled approximately \$155.9 million, bore interest at a fixed rate of 5.75% per annum and was scheduled to mature on August 5, 2020.
-The new mortgage loan totaling \$325.0 million, of which \$288.0 million was advanced at closing, bears interest at a variable rate equal to LIBOR plus 4.75% per annum and matures on
+The new mortgage loan totaling \$325.0 million, of which \$288.0 million was advanced at closing, bears interest at a variable rate equal to (1) the greater of (x) LIBOR or (y) 0.65%, plus (2) 4.75% per annum, and matures on July 7, 2022, with two, one-year extension options, subject to certain conditions.
+The joint venture entered into an interest rate cap agreement with a financial institution to limit its exposure to increases in the LIBOR rate 3.00% per annum on a notional amount of \$325.0 million through July 7, 2022.
+The joint venture distributed excess loan proceeds from the new mortgage loan totaling approximately \$112.7 million, of which the Company's share totaled approximately \$22.5 million.
+Metropolitan Square is a Class A office property with approximately 654,000 net rentable square feet.